Club Usage Training

 - NEXT TO CLUB ROOM DOOR: Turn on Bar room lights.
 Main dining room light switches are behind bar stereo.

-THE KEG COOLERS.
+C. THE KEG COOLERS.
 Engage the tapping mechanism by pushing down the tap lever or turning the tap lever clockwise located on the top of keg.
 Check if CO2 canister is turned on.
 Located next to bar sink.
-Spare CO2 is in storage room.
-If changing CO2 the wrench is attached to tap mechanism.
-Do not lose the small washer that goes between the tap and canister.
+Spare CO2 tanks are in the storage room off the hallway.
+If you must change the CO2 tank use the wrench that is attached to the empty tank and be careful not to lose the small washer that goes between the tap and the canister.
 Extra kegs are in cooler behind the bar and in kitchen cooler.
-When changing out kegs, get them from the bar cooler FIRST
+When changing out kegs, get them from the bar cooler FIRST!
+Kegs in the kitchen refrigerator are sometimes for special events.
+Empty kegs should be put in the storage room.

-OPEN EXIT DOORS BY REMOVING SECURITY BARS.
+D. OPEN EXIT DOORS BY REMOVING SECURITY BARS.
 You should do this by lifting the bars up and set them back on the push bars on the door cable is connected to.
-(Fire inspector requirement when more then 12 people.)
+(The Fire inspector requires these to be removed when more than 12 people are occupying the club)

-- Check for any special pricing.
+- Before starting be sure to check for any special pricing.
 Are you doing cash sales versus ticket sales as the prices may change on certain items and specialty drinks may be available.

 - Check for lemons, limes, etc., that may be required for certain drinks at the party.
 Cut up what you need.